 In the case of an employee's continued illness after the expiration of sick leave, his or her absences may then be charged to compensatory time accrued or vacation leave accrued with the approval of department head.
-Upon the complete use of sick leave, vacation and compensatory time accrued, the City Manager may grant a medical leave of absence without pay upon written request of the employee, setting for the reason for the request.
-The approval by the City Manager shall be in writing.
-If the employee is not able to return to work by the end of that period, he/she may request further medical leave and the City Manager may grant or deny the request.
-If no further leave is granted, failure on the part of the employee on leave to report promptly at its expiration shall be cause for immediate discharge.
 Employees may also be entitled to extended medical leave under state or federal law, or in appropriate cases as an accommodation for a qualifying disability.
 The City may, to the extent permitted by law, run paid leave accruals concurrently with statutory leave rights.

-Section 11.4 On DutyOn-Duty Injuries
+Section 11.4 On-Duty Injuries

 The purpose of this policy is to provide for the reporting of on-duty injuries or death to Risk Management, ensure proper medical attention is received, and document the circumstances of the incident.
 An employee injured in the course of his/her employment must report the accident to his supervisor as promptly as possible.
 The employee must be given the State "Employee's Claim for Workers' Compensation Benefits" form within twenty-four (24) hours of notification by the employee.
-The form must be given out regardless of whether or not the employee receives first, aid, seeks medical treatment.t or loses any time from work.
+The form must be given out regardless of whether or not the employee receives first, aid, seeks medical treatment, or loses any time from work.